RedVoxInc/redvox-python-sdk/docs/redvox-api900-docs.md

 ### Prerequisites

 Python 3.6 or greater is required.

 This project depends on `lz4`, `numpy`, and `protobuf` libraries. `coala` is required if you wish to perform linting and/or static analysis.

 #### Installing from pip

-TODO
+Installing the RedVox SDK via pip is the recommended way of obtaining the library.
+This method also takes care of installing required dependencies.

+To install run `pip install redvox`.

 ### Loading RedVox API 900 Files